-- 1. Extract ethical questions or propositions that are implicit within the law, issues of personal behavior, and public policy;. - 2.
-Analyze complex ethical issues by identifying its underlying causes of ethical tension or conflict; - 3.
+- 1. Understand and critique ethical theory - 2.
+Extract ethical questions or propositions that are implicit within the law, issues of personal behavior, and public policy;. - 3.
+Analyze complex ethical issues by identifying its underlying causes of ethical tension or conflict; - 4.
 Listen to, consider the reasonableness of, and respond to ethical ideas contrary to their own.
-Students will be able to clearly articulate points of agreement and points of disagreement; - 4.
-Identify connections and relationships among different ethical issues; - 5.
-Reflect critically on the process by which you and others arrive at decisions on complex ethical issues; - 6.
-Reflect critically on the dissonance (if any) between present behavior and moral beliefs; - 7.
-Research ethical issues utilizing the library's online catalog and professional databases; - 8.
-Evaluate web resources; - 9.
-Speak and write articulately on ethical theories and issues; - 10.
+Students will be able to clearly articulate points of agreement and points of disagreement; - 5.
+Identify connections and relationships among different ethical issues;

+- 6. Reflect critically on the process by which you and others arrive at decisions on complex ethical issues: - 7.
+Reflect critically on the dissonance (if any) between present behavior and moral beliefs; - 8.
+Research ethical issues utilizing the library's online catalog and professional databases; - 9.
+Evaluate web resources; - 10.
+Speak and write articulately on ethical theories and issues; - 11.
 Reflect critically upon and analyze ethical issues of personal and professional importance.
-You will be able to reason toward a decision on complex ethical issues and articulate justification for one's moral decision and actions. - 11.
-Speak articulately about contemporary ethical issues - 12.
+You will be able to reason toward a decision on complex ethical issues and articulate justification for one's moral decision and actions. - 12.
 Appreciate the virtue of acting as responsible citizens, committed to ethical principles of freedom, equality, and justice.
 Students will better understand self, community, and our responsibility for such;